-Creating a mentorship program is one of the best ways nonprofits can train and keep skilled volunteers.
-In addition to getting volunteers up to speed on your goals and to-do’s, mentors help mentees feel safe, guided and more personally connected to the overall vision.
+Creating a mentorship program is one of the best ways nonprofits can train and keep skilled staff and volunteers.
+In addition to getting everyone up to speed on your goals and to-do’s, mentors help mentees feel safe, guided and more personally connected to the overall vision.

 A mentorship program also shows current and future staff that you’re willing to invest time in helping everyone feel supported.

-Here’s why it’s time to cultivate a mentorship program — and how to show new mentors the ropes.
+Here’s why it’s time to create a mentoring program for your nonprofit and how to show new mentors the ropes.

 Start by talking about the benefits of mentorship.
 In a practical sense, mentors can save everyone time by streamlining training.
 It’s also about clarifying roles so volunteers understand where they’re needed and why they’re valued, youth mentoring expert Jean Rhodes, Ph.D. suggests.

 She points to a study on volunteer turnover that suggests volunteers who have more clarity and voice in a role are less likely to experience burnout.
 The study also shows that the more a volunteer feels burned out, the more likely they are to quit.
 This suggests that mentorship programs — which give people more structure in a role — can reduce volunteer turnover.